Denzil77777/TDPECV/README.md

  - Microsoft VSCode was used as my HTML editor, as much as for creating and destroying IaS, in this  case, AWS Cloud.

-- I have shared the corresponding HTML file which corresponds to my CV, using AWS  CloudFront.
+- I have shared the corresponding HTML file which corresponds to my CV,  which is a part of Terraform, the API for AWS  CloudFront.
 It can be that in a  CV one does not present their certificates.
-I made an extra effort, as you may see.
+I made an extra effort,  on a view to show case.
+You may disregard that part.

 - The HTML  was first tested on my local computer.
 C:/denzilCV  then I placed the denzilCV.html and the corresponding images in the same folder.
 If you may read the HTML file I have referred to the images within the HTML.